f5devcentral/f5-agility-labs-automation/docs/class10/AS3/00-Backup-Restore-Role_as3.rst

       - Login to the BIG-IP instance
       - Navigate to System --> Archives
-      - There should be an archive file called "Use-Case-00-backup.ucs"
+      - There should be an archive file named similarly to `f5-2024-12-13-03-27-51.ucs` based on the date/timestamp

    - Login information for the BIG-IP: